syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Sorting.md

 {% endtabs %}

-In order to apply this comparer to PivotItem, an instance of `ReverseOrderComparer` is created and assigned to the `Comparer` property of the PivotItem as specified in the following code snippet.
+To apply this comparer to PivotItem, an instance of `ReverseOrderComparer` is created and assigned to the `Comparer` property of the PivotItem as specified in the following code snippet:

 {% tabs %}